sajidhamdard/system-design/Kubernetes-Pods-Restart.md

 ---

-If you want — I can show you:

-* How to configure **liveness probe** (interview ready example)
-* Or **what happens if entire node fails** (slightly different)

-Want one of these next?

-Perfect — this is **core Kubernetes interview stuff**, and if you explain this well, you’ll sound very solid.

-Let’s nail it.

----

 # **Liveness Probe vs Readiness Probe**

 | Probe Type          | What does it check?                            | Action if fails                                              |